MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 No, you can disable all of them or enable any of them based on your organizations preferences.

-### I have created seperate VNets in Azure.
+### I created seperate VNets in Azure.
 What steps do I need to take?

 If you have multiple VNets created, you need to peer your VNets.
-If you are peering any 2 networks, ensure to peer from both networks to each other.
-Thus, if you peer three networks, you will need to do 6 peerings.
+If your'e peering any two networks, ensure to peer from both networks to each other.
+Thus, if you peer three networks, you will need to do six peerings.

 ### What options do I select while peering?